YogPanjarale/MQTT-server/README.md

 # Node.js MQTT server

-a nodejs mqtt server with aedes and simple authentication
+a nodejs mqtt server with aedes, persistence with local mongodb and simple authentication

 ## Authentication